Bandolorian/Metodo-Moderno-para-Bandoneon/README.md

 # "Metodo Moderno para Bandoneon" Transcribed Sheet Music
 <img src="images/Metodo Moderno para Bandoneon.jpg" width="30%" align="right">

-This project is to transcribe the sheet music in "Metodo Moderno para Bandoneon" by Carlos Marcucci Y Felix Lipesker using notation software.
+This project is to transcribe the sheet music in "Metodo Moderno para Bandoneon" by Carlos Marcucci Y Felix Lipesker using music notation software.

 ## Reason for the Project
 "Metodo Moderno para Bandoneon" is out of print and the only copies online are very badly scanned.
-However, the way Carlos Marcucci & Felix Lipesker teaches bandoneon should be preserved and celebrated.
+However, the way Carlos Marcucci & Felix Lipesker teaches bandoneon should made easier to view by future students.
 Because of the bad scan, the sheet music is often times difficult to read.

 This is a project to transcribe the sheet music using modern music notation software.
-The resulting digital version of the sheet music can more easily viewed then the bad scan and farther updated by others.
-It will also be more legible on tablets or reprinted on paper.
+The resulting digital version of the sheet music can be more easily viewed farther updated by others.
+It will also be more legible on tablets or when printed.

 ## Project Tools
 MuseScore - https://musescore.org/